 Causes Growth or Situation

+interesting assignments

-interesting assignments a knowledgeable instructor a successful class
+a knowledgeable instructor

+a successful class

+-

 Causes Growth or Situation

-a successful career
+Causes -

+Causes -

 B. Think of an event or situation involving personal, professional, educational, or financial growth that you want to write about.
 Brainstorm the causes that lead to the growth situation and complete the chart below.